Body believed to be missing North Carolina boy with autism found, FBI says

 “I’m not eating.
 I’m not sleeping,” Ritch said at a Wednesday night news conference with Gastonia police and the FBI.
 “I’m just worried about getting my little boy back.
 I thought after the first night, he would be fine."

+Unaswered questions that are part of the ongoing investigation include, “Where did he enter, how did he get there, what was the manner of death, what was the cause of death, was there any crime that was committed or are we simply looking at an accident?"
+Kaplan said.

+"Those are very difficult questions to answer but they are questions that we will answer," he continued.

-Hundreds of officials — consisting of the FBI, Gastonia police and Gastonia fire department — scavenged the park in the last six days looking for Maddox.
-On Thursday, officials expanded their search to include the marshlands and the woods nearby.
+Hundreds of officials — consisting of the FBI and Gastonia police and fire — scavenged the park over the last six days looking for Maddox.
+The FBI offered a $10,000 reward for information, and on Thursday, officials expanded their search to include marshlands and woods nearby.

 The FBI dive team was deployed Thursday to search the lake.